jorgesat/kn/content/es/home/talks.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 118  # Order that this section will appear.
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 118  # Order that this section will appear.

+title = "Charlas"
-title = "Divulgación en medios de masas" subtitle = ""
+subtitle = ""

 [content]